soonyz06/TradeBot/README.md

 ![example](im/b.PNG)
-- Tested many, many hypotheses, 99% didn't work and the 1% that did were not stable
+- Tested many, many ideas, 99% didn't work and the 1% that did were not stable
 # Reasons might not work:
 - Based on technical analysis (too simplistic, crowded, just noise)
 - Patterns not persistent nor pervasive, regime changes, etc